- Academic Information

 - Honors Community

-Honors Summer Fellows will be brought together in an interdisciplinary cohort for ten weeks in Ann Arbor during the summer, from May 30th to August 3rd, 2017.
+Honors Summer Fellows will be brought together in an interdisciplinary cohort for ten weeks in Ann Arbor during the summer months.
 Fellows will spend most of this time engaged in full-time pursuit of their thesis project.
 In addition, all Fellows will meet together for two hours each week with Honors Director.
 These sessions will be dedicated to regular reports from Fellows on their progress, discussions on the evolving nature of scholarly work, presentations from distinguished UM faculty panels about their research and academic lives, practical training in scholarly writing, academic presentations, and public outreach, and tours of labs and research collections.
 Fellows will be expected to play an active role in designing these sessions, and to participate electronically even if off campus for short periods.

 The Fellows program provides a unique opportunity for a group of upper class students to gather from across all three divisions of LSA; the humanities, social sciences, and natural sciences.
 Participants learn from one another about the nature of research across this whole range, comparing the modes of work, nature of valid evidence, styles of presentation, and special challenges.
 It is an unusual opportunity to reclaim the interdisciplinary interactions which play such an important role in a genuine liberal arts education at a time in your studies when many influences push you to specialize.

 In addition to the intellectual and moral support provided by the cohort of Fellows, financial support is available to enable students to remain in Ann Arbor and dedicate substantial time to their thesis projects.
-Students seeking financial support will receive a summer grant of $5000 for the ten week program.
-Fellows may also apply for additional support for research expenses, to attend academic conferences, travel to archives or research sites, or pay publication costs.
+Students seeking financial support will receive a summer grant of $6000 for the ten week program, inclusive of research expenses.
 Some Fellows will already be fully supported by departmental or lab research grants.
 Such students are encouraged to apply to the Fellows program as non-stipendiary fellows so that they may take advantage of the many benefits provided by participation in this interdisciplinary cohort.